skdkim/picnicpanic/README.md

 ![image of wireframe] (https://github.com/skdkim/catchthefruits/blob/master/design/catchthefruitwireframe.png)

 ## Architecture and Technologies
-TBD, Will work with Canvas in some way
+This project will be implemented with the following technologies:
++ Vanilla JavaScript for game logic
++ HTML5 and CSS for rendering game content
++ Canvas to provide '2D' game graphics
++ HTML audio for game music
++ FullScreen API to allow users to fully immerse themselves into the game

 ## Implementation Timeline
 **Day 1:** Learn Canvas and see what other technologies I need to make this project a reality.

 Goals for the day:
-+ Have something on the screen
++ Create a project repo
++ Render background using canvas
++ Define and style Fruit Class, User Class
 + Connect everything to GitHub pages
-+ Finish About modal

-**Day 2:** Create the game logic
+**Day 2:** Create/Implement the game logic

 Goals for the day:
++ Create About's modal with links to github/linkedin
++ Define sound class using HTML audio
++ Render music and options to game screen
-+ Create music toggling
++ Create backend game logic
-+ Allow the user to start the game
++ Allow the user to interact with the game

-**Day 3:** Implement game logic
+**Day 3:** Style game with CSS and images

 Goals for the day:
-+ Allow users to play the game
++ Find appropriate images for game
++ Style canvas with CSS
 + Allow users to see their latest highest score

-**Day 4:** Perfect CSS
+**Day 4:** Fix bugs and implement bonus features

 Goals for the day:
-+ Perfect the CSS that has not been worked on
-+ Make webapp dynamic
++ Touch up on css styling if necessary
++ Fix any bugs if present
++ Implement bonus features

 ## Bonus features
 These are features that I would like to implement in order to make the gaming experience for the user more enjoyable
 - [ ] Allow the user to choose their fruit
 - [ ] Implement bad fruits/super fruits for powerups
-- [ ] Multiple levels
+- [ ] Multiple players